google/WebFundamentals/src/content/en/updates/2017/10/quotaexceedederror.md

 If you're working with Media Source Extensions (MSE), one thing you will eventually need to deal with is an over-full buffer.
 When this occurs, you'll get what's called a `QuotaExceededError`.
-There are several ways to deal with this, which I'll cover in this article.
+In this article, I'll cover some of the ways to deal with it.

 # What is the QuotaExceededError?